 As stated in section 12.4.1, the initial assessment of all disputes will be carried out by the DRO.
-The DRO will initially review the Escalation Form, add a dispute number, and allocate the dispute to the appropriate decision-making body for investigation and resolution.
+The DRO will initially review the Escalation Form, add a dispute number, and allocate the dispute to the appropriate decision-making body.